-- York Freecycle - put your reusable belongings online for local customers to collect
+- York Freecycle - advertise your reusable household items online for local residents to collect

-- arrange a bulky collection for any large items of waste, such as refrigerators
+- arrange a bulky waste collection for large items, such as refrigerators

 For larger amounts of waste and DIY projects, consider hiring a skip.
 Skip companies also need to be registered with the Environment Agency.

-Remember that our general waste collections are not meant for bulky and excess items, so we can't take extra bags and large items.
+Remember that we can't accept bulky waste or extra bags as part of our general waste collections.
 You could be liable for a statutory notice if you leave waste in the street.
-Failure to comply with a notice can result in a fixed penalty fine of £100 or a court appearance with a maximum fine of £1,000.
+If you fail to comply with a notice, you could receive a fixed penalty fine of £100 or a court summons with a maximum fine of £1,000.

-Help ensure you don't fall foul of the law by:
+Help to make sure you don't fall foul of the law by:

-- asking contractors for a waste carrier number to ensure they are registered waste carriers
+- asking contractors for their waste carrier number to ensure they are registered

 - refusing services from unregistered contractors